 So in September, after concluding a three years’ peace deal with Saladin he set off alone on the long journey home.
 During the journey Richard was shipwrecked in the Adriatic and eventually captured by the Duke of Austria.
 A heavy ransom was demanded for his release.

 Kings apparently do not come cheap, and in England it took a quarter of every man’s income for a whole year to raise the funds for Richard’s release.
 He eventually returned to England in March 1194.

 However he didn’t spend much time in England and spent the rest of his life in France doing what he seemed to enjoy most of all …fighting.

-It was while besieging the castle at Chalus in France that he was shot by an arrow in the shoulder.
-Gangrene set in and Richard ordered the archer who had shot him, to come to his bed-side.
+It was while besieging the castle at Chalus in France that he was shot by a crossbow bolt in the shoulder.
+Gangrene set in and Richard ordered the archer who had shot him, to come to his bedside.
 The archer’s name was Bertram, and Richard gave him a hundred shillings and set him free.